mbarazandeh110/ngx_dynamic_upstream/README.md

 |Default|-|
 |Context|upstream|

-Persistant state of upstream.
+Persistent state of upstream.
 Example: dynamic_state_file backend.peers;

+If you want to add servers in upstream, you **MUST** create backend.peers file manually and add these servers into it.
+Add servers directly into `upstream` section is incorrect and you will see fake 0.0.0.0:1 server in list and backend.peers file.

 ## dns_update